Canonical form of a deformed Poisson bracket spacetime: Phase-space description

 \section{Phase-space description}

-In this section, we summarize the canonical gravity formalism and set the notation which we will use.
+In this section, we review the canonical gravity formalism and set the notation which we will use.
 We follow~\cite{Alonso-Bardaji:2023vtl} and in particular the notation of~\cite{Belfaqih:2024vfk}.
 The phase-space coordinates consist of four fields $K_x, E^x, K_\varphi$, and $E^\varphi$, where each is a function of time $t$ and a radial coordinate $x$ in the spherically symmetric manifold.
-In the classical theory, the momenta $E^x$ and $E^\varphi$ are components of the densitized triad, while the configuration variables $K_x$ and $K_\varphi$ are directly related to the extrinsic curvature components $\mathcal{K}_\varphi = K_\varphi$ and $\mathcal{K}_x = 2K_x$.
+In the classical theory, the momenta $E^x$ and $E^\varphi$ are components of the densitized triad\footnote{A triad is the space part of a tetrad.
+They are orthogonal vector fields that can be used to construct the spatial part of the matrix.
+Triads are densitize by multiplying the triad by the square root of the determinant of the spatial metric.}, while the configuration variables $K_x$ and $K_\varphi$ are directly related to the extrinsic curvature components $\mathcal{K}_\varphi K_\varphi$ and $\mathcal{K}_x = 2K_x$.